 Advice on career options is available to enrolled diploma-seeking students.
-AIE employs an Industry Relations specialist who works to establish relationships with prospective employers on an ongoing basis.
-Industry Relations will offer resume and job-hunting workshops to supplement career education found in the curriculum.
+AIE staff and faculty work to establish relationships with prospective employers on an ongoing basis.
+Faculty, the Head of School, and the Student Services Coordinator will provide resume and job-hunting workshops to supplement career education found in the curriculum.

-AlE uses an email mailing list to post current job openings in the industry and provides placement services in the form of internships that may be available.
+AIE uses internal communication tools to post current job openings and internships available in the industry.
 Placement assistance continues beyond graduation as these services are extended to alumni.
-Please note that employment upon graduation is not guaranteed, nor is AlE obligated to secure employment on behalf of students.
+Please note that employment upon graduation is not guaranteed, nor is AIE obligated to secure employment on behalf of students.